 Interested in a Home Loan in King County?

-Sammamish Mortgage has been working with borrowers in Washington, Oregon, Colorado, and Idaho for over 25 years, helping them get the mortgage they need to buy a home.
+Sammamish Mortgage has been working with borrowers in Washington, Oregon, Colorado, and Idaho since 1992, helping them get the mortgage they need to buy a home.
 We offer different mortgage programs to borrowers all across the Pacific Northwest region.
 Contact us today if you have questions about applying for a mortgage.